sivaprasadreddy/sivaprasadreddy-hugo/content/posts/2023/05/2023-05-12-when-you-finally-meet-your-hero.md

 2 days later....

 We got a P1 production issue that our batch jobs are failing under high-load, and we are not able to replicate that issue in any other lower environments.
-We did some guess work and tried various fixes but nothing worked.
+We did some guess work and tried various fixes, but nothing worked.

 My manager, who still thinks Vinod is awesome, suggested us to talk to Vinod and using his vast experience fix this bug ASAP.